RootsCodingClub/quotes-for-developers/README.md

 FIVE
 “One of the best programming skills you can have is knowing when to walk away for a while.” – Oscar Godson

+SIX
+"Reading makes a broad mind,but writing makes an exact man"